 Interesting Facts About Alberta’s Ancient Trees:

-While the oldest trees in Canada tend to be the Western Red Cedars and Douglas Firs in the inland and coastal rainforests of British Columbia — Banff and the province of Alberta also have their fair share of ancient trees that grow in small pockets in the Rocky Mountains:
+While the oldest and largest trees in Canada tend to be the Western Red Cedars and Douglas Firs in the inland and coastal rainforests of British Columbia — Banff and the province of Alberta also have their fair share of ancient trees that grow in small pockets in the Rocky Mountains:

 A subalpine larch growing in Highwood Pass in Kananaskis Country is believed to be close to 2000 years old.